KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\migrations\versions\56a0ecfd603a_.py:19`

 **Description**:
-The `upgrade` method in the context of the EeazyCRM application is likely responsible for applying database schema changes or migrations to update the database to a newer version, ensuring that it aligns with the application's current data model requirements.
+The `upgrade` method is likely used in the context of database migrations in the EeazyCRM application.
+It is probably called by a migration tool or script to apply changes to the database schema or data.

 ---